 To help achieve this first build up a Linked In profile or update an existing one and make sure to link to any certificates you have completed, your own coding blog, your github, or anything else that has shown your progress through the programming journey.
 With the demand for good programmers and aggressiveness of recruiters these days it is likely you will start getting inboxed about opportunities within a few weeks of making a stand-out profile.

-Next, go out and network at different machine learning, ai, distributed computing meet-ups and conventions to get connected with someone that can help you get your foot in the door faster then blindly submitting your resumes.
+Next, go out and network at different coding centric, machine learning, ai, distributed computing meet-ups and conventions to get connected with someone that can help you get your foot in the door faster then blindly submitting your resumes.
 It’s been my experience that people in tech love helping other people in tech!
 If you’ve had some interesting conversation with an Uber engineer about applying self driving technology to customer transit and you’ve done a similar thing in a game course you’ve taken online, be sure to leave them your linked in or github information.

 Then once you’ve had the chance to talk with the companies HR about the companies vision and available opportunities and have determined you would like to be a part of their culture you should work through the following book to help reinforce your prior learning.

 6. Build high quality testable components

 Congratulation you’ve cracked the interview!
 Or maybe you have previously cracked the interview and found this page in your search for growth.

 Either way the next step should be to ensure that the projects you work on are corporate worthy.
 This means it is written with efficiency in mind for the problem you are trying to solve.
 The code is easy to read with descriptive variable and method names and has been laid out in a logical way such that people that read your code 5 years from now will be able to understand what your code is doing.